H3R01A/OB_nextjsapp/README.md

 - Enhanced Error handling and Typing
 - Ability to connect your Web3 wallet
-- Visuliszations for BRC20 ticker and order information
+- Added visualizations to enhance review of BRC20 ticker and order information
 - Updated overall styling